Avril-Cui/61040-ai-concept/README.md

         effect:
             create a new adaptive time block $b$ with this owner, start, and end;
             assign $b$ an empty set of tasks;
+            return the timeBlockId of the newly created adaptive time block;

     createAdaptiveSchedule (owner: User, tasks: set of Task, schedule: Schedule, routine: Routine)
         effect: